e-sensing/sitsbook/docs-local/08-machinelearning.md

 In the specific case of satellite image time series, Russwurm et al. present a comparative study between seven deep neural networks for the classification of agricultural crops, using random forest as a baseline [@Russwurm2020].
 The data is composed of Sentinel-2 images over Britanny, France.
 Their results indicate a slight difference between the best model (attention-based transformer model) over TempCNN and random forest.
 Attention-based models obtain accuracy ranging from 80-81%, TempCNN gets 78-80%, and random forest obtains 78%.
 Based on this result and also on the authors' experience, we make the following recommendations:

-1. Random forest provides a good baseline for image time series classification and should be included in users' assessments.
+-  Random forest provides a good baseline for image time series classification and should be included in users' assessments.

-2. XGBoost is a worthy alternative to random forest.
+-  XGBoost is a worthy alternative to random forest.
 In principle, XGBoost is more sensitive to data variations at the cost of possible overfitting.

-3. TempCNN is a reliable model with reasonable training time, which is close to the state-of-the-art in deep learning classifiers for image time series.
+- TempCNN is a reliable model with reasonable training time, which is close to the state-of-the-art in deep learning classifiers for image time series.

-4. Attention-based models (TAE and LightTAE) can achieve the best overall performance with  well-designed and balanced training sets and hyperparameter tuning.
+- Attention-based models (TAE and LightTAE) can achieve the best overall performance with  well-designed and balanced training sets and hyperparameter tuning.

-5. The best means of improving classification performance is to provide an accurate and reliable training dataset.
-Each class should have enough samples to account for spatial and temporal variability.
+The best means of improving classification performance is to provide an accurate and reliable training dataset.
+Accuracy improvements resulting from using deep learning methods instead of random forest of xgboost are on the order of 3-5%, while gains when using good training data improve results by 10-30%.
+As a basic rule, make sure you have good quality samples before training and classification.